lambdaclass/cairo-vm_in_go/README.md

 *UpdatePc*

 As we already now, the pc (program counter) points to the next instruction in memory.
-When no jumps take place, the pc is updated to point to the next instruction, by adding the instruction size to it.
+When no jumps take place, the pc is updated to point to the next instruction by adding the instruction size to it.
 The instruction size is 1 if there is no immediate value, and two if there is an immediate value following the instruction.
 Cairo also supports 3 different types of jumps.
 The first one is a regular jump, in which the pc takes the value of the res operand.
 The next one is a relative jump, in which the pc advances by a number of positions set by the res operand.
 And the last one is a jump not zero, which performs a relative jump, advancing the number of positions given by op1, if the value of the dst operand is not zero, or perfroms a regular update if the value of the dst operand is zero.
 The operand will only be zero if it is a Felt value which is zero, relocatable values are never zero.

 ```go